Charlotte Serber: Post war

 Oppenheimer attempted to secure Robert a position at the University of California, but was blocked by the head of the Physics Department, Raymond T. Birge, who still felt that "one Jew in the department is enough."
 Instead, he was given a position with the Berkeley Radiation Laboratory, which had an independent status.
 However, he was given a professorial appointment in the department when Oppenheimer left for the Institute for Advanced Study.
 Charlotte Serber attempted to secure a position as a librarian at the Radiation Laboratory in 1946, but was rejected because she could not obtain a security clearance.
 The likely reason for her rejection was due to her political views.

 Between 1946 and 1948, the FBI wiretapped her phone and opened her mail.
-In 1950, the University of California instituted a system of loyalty oaths.
+In 1950, the University of California instituted a system of loyalty oaths in accordance with the Levering Act.
 Robert was willing to sign an oath, but became increasingly disturbed by the atmosphere in Berkeley, and in 1951 accepted an offer of a professorship at the Columbia University from Rabi.
 Serber became a production assistant for the Broadway Theatre.
 In 1965, she took a job with Louis Harris as an interviewer.

-Serber suffered from depression after being diagnosed with Parkinson’s disease, and took her own life with an overdose of sleeping pills on May 22, 1967.
-The Research Library at the Los Alamos National Laboratory remains as her legacy, and is today one of the foremost scientific libraries in the United States.
+Serber suffered from depression after being diagnosed with Parkinson's disease, and took her own life with an overdose of sleeping pills on May 22, 1967.
+The Research Library at the Los Alamos National Laboratory remains as her legacy, and by 1999 it was one of the foremost scientific libraries in the United States.

+In popular culture

+Serber was portrayed in the Oscar-winning film Oppenheimer (2023) by actress Jessica Erin Martin.